tywalch/electrodb/README.md

 In the case of the entities above, we see an example of a [sub-collection](#sub-collections).
 ElectroDB will use the above definitions to generate two collections: `contributions`, `assignments`.

-The considerations for naming a collection are nearly identical to the considerations for [naming an index](#index-naming-conventions): What do the results from supplying just the Partition Key represent?
-In the case of collections you must also consider what the results represent across _all_ of the involved entities, and entities that may be added in the future.
+The considerations for naming a collection are nearly identical to the considerations for [naming an index](#index-naming-conventions): What do the query results from supplying just the Partition Key represent?
+In the case of collections you must also consider what the results represent across _all_ of the involved entities and the entities that may be added in the future.

-For example, the `contributions` collection is named such because when given an employeeId we receive the employee's details, the tasks the that employee, and the projects where they are currently a member.
+For example, the `contributions` collection is named such because when given an `employeeId` we receive the employee's details, the tasks the that employee, and the projects where they are currently a member.

 In the case of `assignments`, we receive a subset of `contributions` when supplying an `employeeId`: Only the tasks and projects they are "assigned" are returned.